rmorshea/ising/README.md

 ## Ising Model Animation and Analysis

-A quick implamentation of a classic, and simple, representation of ferromagnetism from thermodynamics
+A quick implementation of a classic, and simple, representation of ferromagnetism from thermodynamics in both Python and Mathematica.
+All documentation for Mathematica version of the model is given in the notebook itself.
+What's below pertains only to the Python version.

-## Installation
+### Installation

 This module can be installed with [antipackage](https://github.com/ellisonbg/antipackage)